Noise Glossary and Acronyms

 dB - The decibel (dB) is the unit used to measure the magnitude or intensity of sound.
 It uses a mathematical scale to cover the large range of sound pressures that can be heard by the human ear.
 A 10-dB increase will be perceived by most people to be a doubling of loudness.
 For example, 80 dB typically seems twice as loud as 70 dB.

 dBA – The A-weighted Decibel (dBA) is the most common unit used for measuring environmental sound levels.
-It adjusts, or weights, the frequency components of sound to conform with the normal response of the human ear at conversational levels. dBA is an international metric that is used for assessing environmental noise exposure of all noise sources.
+It adjusts, or weights, the frequency components of sound to conform with the normal response of the human ear at conversational levels. dBA is an international metric used for assessing environmental noise exposure of all noise sources.

-FAR Part 150 Study - A program funded by the FAA under Federal Aviation Regulation Part 150; Airport Noise Compatibility Planning and by Local Government entities allowing airport operators to voluntarily develop and submit noise exposure maps and noise compatibility programs to the FAA.
+FAR Part 150 Study - A program funded by the FAA under Federal Aviation Regulation Part 150; Airport Noise Compatibility Planning by Local Government entities allowing airport operators to voluntarily develop and submit noise exposure maps and noise compatibility programs to the FAA.

 IFR – Instrument Flight Rules (IFR) govern flight procedures during limited visibility or other operational constraints.
 Under IFR, pilots fly under the guidance of radar.